 The policy used was a full coverage policy, including liability, comprehensive and collision insurance.
 Limits and deductibles are listed below.

 |Bodily injury liability||$50,000 per person/$100,000 per accident|

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/$100,000 per accident|

 |Personal injury protection (PIP)||Minimum when required by state|

-This study included 23 insurance companies, but we only used a company as a recommendation if its policies were available to drivers in at least three of the 10 states.
+This study included 23 insurance companies, but we only included a company in our rate tables if its policies were available to drivers in at least three of the 10 states.

 ValuePenguin's analysis collected insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only.
 Your quotes might vary from the averages in this study.